Korean War Legacy Project

 Learning to Fly

 Ivan Holshausen left South Africa as a Second Lieutenant.
-He recalls the South African government learning that near the time he was to head to Korea there would be a conversion to jets.
-He details the variety of aircrafts that he trained on in South Africa as well as later at K55 in Korea.
-He explains that the South African government was responsible for paying for any lost aircraft.
+He recalls the South African government learning about the upcoming conversion to jets just before his departure for Korea.
+Additionally, he details the variety of aircraft he trained on in South Africa and later at K55 in Korea.
+Moreover, he explains that the South African government was responsible for paying for any lost aircraft.

 Tags: Osan,Basic training,Pride,Weapons